The Armenian Massacres in Ottoman Turkey: Background

-According to Professor Tessa Hofmann of Berlin's Free University, Lewy had conceived of the idea of writing on the Armenian genocide as early as 2000:
+According to Tessa Hofmann, a researcher at the Berlin's Free University, Lewy had conceived the idea of writing about the Armenian genocide as early as 2000.
+Hofmann recalled that, during the summer of that year, Lewy discussed with her his intention to subject the Armenian massacres to a similar reassessment to his earlier work on the Nazi persecution of the Sinti and Roma.
+Lewy's subsequent book, The Armenian Massacres in Ottoman Turkey: A Disputed Genocide, was published several years later and examined whether the evidence supported the characterization of the Ottoman government's actions as genocide.

 In the summer of 2000 a retiree, resting on my couch, expressed a strange intention.
 Guenter Lewy, the retired American political scientist, wanted to subject "the Armenian massacres" to a similar revision as he had done before with respect to the Sinti and the Roma.
 That revision, argued Lewy, had shown that even though their fate in World War II proved tragic, it did not represent a "real" genocide, as there were no centrally organized and state-sponsored premeditation and genocidal intention.

 Since he does not read Ottoman Turkish, Lewy relied on two unnamed individuals to translate materials for him.

 After it was rejected by eleven publishers including four university presses, the book's publication by University of Utah Press was arranged by M. Hakan Yavuz.